 It was decided that a financial penalty was an appropriate and proportionate sanction.

-The firm was directed to pay a financial penalty of $\pm 11,232$ and ordered to pay costs of $\pm 1,350$.
+The firm was directed to pay a financial penalty of $\pm 658$ and costs of $\pm 1,350$ .

 This was because the firm's conduct was serious by reference to the following factors in the SRA Enforcement Strategy: